dotkernel/admin-documentation/docs/book/v6/tutorials/create-book-module-via-dot-maker.md

-# Implementing a book module in Dotkernel Admin using dotkernel/dot-maker
+# Implementing a book module in Dotkernel Admin using DotMaker

 The `dotkernel/dot-maker` library can be used to programmatically generate project files and directories.
 It can be added to your API installation by following the [official documentation](https://docs.dotkernel.org/dot-maker/).